Employee vs self employed Calculator

 Creative freedom

 You'll have more control over your decisions if you work for yourself.
-You'll have the freedom to try various creative solutions to challenges as they emerge and the satisfaction of seeing your ideas become realities.
+You'll be free to try various creative solutions to challenges as they emerge and the satisfaction of seeing your ideas become realities.

 Independence